 After class, Serena approached LifeWire’s Youth Advocate to talk about what she’d learned from LifeWire’s presentation on healthy relationships.
 Her voice shook with emotion as she spoke.
-Serena explained that her older brother Simon had experienced an abusive relationship a few years before.
+Serena explained that her older brother Simon had been in an abusive relationship a few years before.

 Serena described the verbal, emotional, and psychological abuse Simon experienced from his girlfriend.
 How she tried to manipulate and threaten him with comments like “If you loved me, you would do this,” and “I guess you don’t care about me, no one does.
 I should kill myself.”

 She was a constant presence in Simon’s life.
 Calling all hours of the day, demanding his attention when Simon had practice or family commitments, and intentionally causing problems with his friends and then demanding Simon choose between them and her.
-The abuse affected Simon’s mental health, his relationships with his friends and family, and his ability to enjoy the things he loved like playing lacrosse.
+The abuse affected Simon’s mental health, his relationships with his friends and family, and his ability to enjoy the things he loved.

 Serena teared up as she talked about how LifeWire’s healthy relationship training made it clear that domestic and dating violence isn’t just men hurting women.
 All genders can experience abuse.

 Safe and healthy families are the key to ensuring safe and vibrant communities.
 We each have the power to change our culture of violence to one of kindness and compassion through words and our actions.
-Here are ways you can help build a world free from violence where everyone has the opportunity to thrive.
-Continue reading “Domestic Violence and What You Can Do”→
+Here are ways you can help build a world free from violence, where everyone has the opportunity to thrive.

-On a cold February morning, a dozen Eastside high school students arrived in Olympia excited to participate in Domestic Violence Advocacy Day for the first time.
-The members of GOVAA (Gender Orientated Violence Advocacy and Activism), an after school club at Interlake High School, all share a deep commitment to supporting survivors of gender-based violence and promoting healthy relationships within their school and community.
+On a cold February morning, a dozen Eastside high school students arrived in Olympia.
+They were excited to participate in Domestic Violence Advocacy Day for the first time.
+The members of GOVAA (Gender Orientated Violence Advocacy and Activism), an after-school club at Interlake High School, all share a deep commitment to supporting survivors of gender-based violence and promoting healthy relationships within their school and communities.
 Many have experienced domestic violence in their own families or watched friends struggle with dating violence and unhealthy relationships.
 They were eager to tell their stories and, as one student shared, “change the world.”

 In the morning, the students gathered with DV advocates from across the state to learn about legislation affecting survivors.
 Many of the youth were surprised by how many of the bills aimed at preventing homelessness and addressing poverty would also help survivors of domestic violence.
 By the time they met with their representatives, the students felt energized to “improve the lives of our community members.”

 Their enthusiasm was contagious.
-After sharing their personal stories about gender-based violence and how violence impacted their family and friends, a legislative aide told LifeWire’s social change manger “they are powerful.”
+After sharing their personal stories about gender-based violence and how violence impacted their family and friends, a legislative aide told LifeWire’s Social Change Manager, “they are powerful.”

 Bailey seemed tentative when she approached the LifeWire advocate.
 The sophomore health class had just finished an hour and a half training on domestic and teen dating violence.
 Working in pairs, the students acted out different dating scenarios designed to teach them how to recognize the warning signs of unhealthy relationships.
 Bailey told the LifeWire advocate that she recognized several of these signs in her own relationship.